-Ayesha Trott, our managing director in the South East, shares with us her volunteering experience in Virgin Gorda, a Caribean island in the British Virgin Islands.
+Ayesha Trott, our South East Managing Director, shares her volunteering experience in Virgin Gorda, a Caribbean island in the British Virgin Islands.

 I usually go overseas a couple of times a year on volunteer projects.
 I've been able to see parts of the world and ways of life you would not find in any tourist guide.
 It's truly eye-opening.
 I have been involved in completing small tasks that have transformed the lives of others such as enabling access to running water, a school kitchen and toilets for Berber children in Morocco, and taking bikes to remote villages in South Africa so young people can get work.
 We also “pack with a purpose” when we go, and tend to leave behind our clothes, footwear and equipment, as well as take items such as tooth paste and tooth brushes to donate.